ovotech/ciris-kubernetes/readme.md

 //   ...
 36 elided
 ```

-#### ConfigMaps
+#### Config Maps

-ConfigMaps are supported and these work in much the same way as secrets.
-The following example demonstrates using configMaps for a Pizza delivery API.
+Config maps are supported in a similar fashion to how secrets are supported.

 ```scala
 import cats.effect.IO